eclipse-ibeji/ibeji/docs/tutorials/in_vehicle_model/README.md

 >Note: DTDL is used to define a digital twin model of the in-vehicle's hardware.
 Currently in Ibeji, DTDL serves as a guide to manually construct the in-vehicle model in code.
 In the future, the in-vehicle model code should be generated from a DTDL file.

-## 1. Create an In-vehicle Digital Twin Model With DTDL
+## 1. Create an In-Vehicle Digital Twin Model with DTDL

 In this section, you will learn how to create an in-vehicle digital twin model with DTDL.